 Current Management Practices & Policies

 Remote regions in Africa often have sparse meteorological and ecological satellite and ground data.
-Project partners in this region rely heavily on remotely sensed data as it increases the temporal and geospatial scales of projects.
-Data from NASA satellites and sensors (e.g. MODISTerra and TRMM) enable working in these regions to better evaluate the impact extent and develop response programs.
+Project partners in this region rely heavily on remotely sensed rainfall data from TRMM as it increases the temporal and geospatial scales of projects.
+Data from NASA satellites and sensors (e.g. Aqua MODIS, Terra MODIS and TRMM) enable humanitarian organizations, including Red Cross, working in these regions to better evaluate the impact extent and develop response programs.

 Decision Support Tools & Benefits